govau/service-manual/content/content-strategy/content-management-system/configure-your-cms/section12.md

 - Who will set up content in the new CMS?

 #### [3]Further guidance on how to migrate content safely
-Please refer to our guidance on [manage the content](https://guides.service.gov.au/content-strategy/remove-content/decommission-website/#manage-the-content).
-This covers how to **conduct a content audit**, how to **migrate content** safely and how to **conduct a risk analysis**.
+Please refer to our guidance on how to [manage the content](https://guides.service.gov.au/content-strategy/remove-content/decommission-website/#manage-the-content).
+This also covers how to **conduct a content audit**, **migrate content** safely and how to **conduct a risk analysis**.

-If you are closing down your website all together, please refer to our guidance on how to [decommission a website](https://guides.service.gov.au/content-strategy/remove-content/decommission-website/).
+If you are closing down your website altogether, please refer to our guidance on how to [decommission a website](https://guides.service.gov.au/content-strategy/remove-content/decommission-website/).